bsc-dom/dataclay-demos/wordcount-java/README.md

 │       ├── global.properties: Extra configurations for the dataClay services
 │       └── log4j2.xml: dataClay logging configuration for Apache Logger 2.
-├── Dockerfile: Dockerized demo with all steps done by the demo ├── model: Model to be registered in dataClay
+├── Dockerfile: Dockerized demo with all steps done by the demo ├── paraver: Configuration files for paraver visualization of traces ├── model: Model to be registered in dataClay
 │   ├── pom.xml: Model pom.xml
 │   └── src: Model source in Maven structure.